By Ben Everson

 Destroy America by looking just like it.

-A family started noticing a strange smell in their house.
+A family kept noticing a strange smell in their house.
 They cleaned the garbage.
 Took out the recycling.
-Still, the smell lingered.
-Eventually, they pulled the fridge out and discovered an old Tupperware container, sealed and forgotten for months.
-When they opened it there was mold, slime, and rot.
+Still it lingered.
+Eventually they pulled out the fridge and found an old Tupperware container, sealed and forgotten for months.
+When they opened it: mold, slime, rot.
 It had quietly poisoned the whole kitchen from the back corner of a cold refrigerator.

 2. Abandon the Bible